Helicoverpa punctigera: Taxonomy

 Helicoverpa punctigera was first described in 1860 by Wallengren.
 The subject of classification has changed over the years.
 Originally classified into the Heliothis genus, this moth species was later re-classified into the Helicoverpa genus.
 The earliest record of H. punctigera in South Australia was in 1910 when it was referred to as "Grubby Tomatoes".

 Description

 Eggs

 Helicoverpa punctigera egg are spherical in shape and 0.5 mm in diameter.
 While its colours vary based on the stage of larval development.
-While originally white, the eggs will change to brown and finally black just before hatching.
+The eggs are initially white, before turning brown and finally black shortly before hatching.

 Larvae

 Newly hatched larvae are observed to be 1 – 2 mm in length and will grow up to 40 mm in length.
 Observed to be various shades of brown, green and orange, the larvae's colour darkens as it matures and the dark spots on it become more apparent.
 The H. punctigera larva's body is covered in small bumps, long stiff back hairs and bristles that cover its body and there are black hairs around the head.